edhhan/backscattered-light-cnn/README.md

 ## DL models
 We use the PyTorch library to implement different DL models : a CNN, a FCC and a hybrid CNN-FCC.
 Without any suprise, the CNN performs better than other models since the task implies image classification.

+The hyperparameters of the CNN model were hand-tuned, thus the model isn't properly optimized.

 # Packages
 ```
 numpy